Henriqueperoni/MS4-Read-More-For-Less/README.md

 - Intuitive and responsive Navigation menu.
 - Sign in with Google Account.
 - Sign in and Sign Up Page with form.
+- Users can choose between a one year plan meaning they will get 12 deliveries or a single month plan meaning they will get one delivery.
 - Profile page with Current Plan, Default Information and the Reviews the user created.
 - Book Club, where the user can create, update and delete reviews.
 Also, the user can interact with comments do other users.
 - Search functionality in the Book Club.